 On 8 June 1987 Nuclear-free NZ became law.
 This collection honours the principles and people behind the policy.
 Norman Kirk: "Should I take the view that because they'll react against us that we shouldn't stand up for ourselves?
 I don't think New Zealand's a doormat.
 I think we've got rights — we're a small country but we've got equal rights, and we're going to assert them."

-In this video languid Pacific Island imagery (poi, hibiscus, tamariki, breaching whales) and gorgeous reggae pop contrasts with images of French nuclear testing in the Pacific.
+In this video, languid Pacific Island imagery (poi, hibiscus, tamariki, breaching whales) and gorgeous reggae pop are contrasted with images of French nuclear testing.
 There are punchy "no nukes" slogans and graphics but a great performance from the band does the work effortlessly in this simple, well-crafted video.
-The hit song was originally released in 1982 and re-released in 1995 to protest ressumption of testing: "Let me be more specific - get out of the Pacific!"
+Originally released in 1982, the hit song was re-released in 1995 to protest resumption of testing: "Let me be more specific - get out of the Pacific!"

 In 1973 Alister Barry joined the crew of a protest boat (The Fri) to Mururoa Atoll, where the French Government were testing nuclear weapons.
 Barry records the assembly of the crew, the long journey from Northland, and their reception in the test zone; when The Fri was boarded and impounded by French military he had to hide his camera in a barrel of oranges.
 The Fri was a key part of activism that was formative for environmental group Greenpeace, and anti-nuclear sentiment in NZ.
 Barry's debut film screened primetime on NZ TV and gained international attention.